© SBMA 2022 – all rights reserved

 Voluntary benefits offer employees flexibility in being able to choose the right plan for them.
 Regardless of age, need, existing health conditions, etc., voluntary benefits offer a flexible option for a variety of users.

 They can also help bridge the gap between core medical plans offered by employers and additional medical needs.
-Voluntary benefits often aim to complement existing plans.
+This option often aims to complement existing plans.
 They can also provide a safety net for employees with medical expenses that aren’t covered by their core plan.

 Lastly, voluntary benefits provide an affordable option for employees as most benefits provided are deducted directly from employees’ paychecks.
 As a result, the dollars spent on health coverage are deducted pre-tax.
 Paying for health benefits pre-tax saves employees a significant amount of money paying for the benefits they need to afford their ongoing health coverage.